jwannamaker/LearnOpenGL/README.md

 ---

-**Shaders (Excercise #3)** - Output the vertex position to the fragment shader using the ```out``` keyword and set the fragment's color equal to this vertex position (see how even the vertex position values are interpolated across the triangle).
+3. Output the vertex position to the fragment shader using the ```out``` keyword and set the fragment's color equal to this vertex position (see how even the vertex position values are interpolated across the triangle).
 Once you managed to do this; try to answer the following question: why is the bottom-left side of our triangle black?

 ![One triangle, color equal to vertex position](https://github.com/user-attachments/assets/04bcef49-b885-4eef-b0e8-54c96610a303)